Albert0i/misdoc/migrate.md

 ---
 - Minimal : change of connection string and configuration
 - Moderate : change of one or more SQL statements
-- Extensive : change ot source code
+- Extensive : change of source code
 - Verbatim: Line-by-line re-write from one language to another

 ## III.
 Action plan
-. . .
+- Phase 1: Infra-structure ie. servers setup and synchronization mechanisms.
+- Phase 2: Level 1 & Level 2
+- Phase 3: Level 3 & Level 4
+- Phase 4: Level 5 & Level 5
+- Phase 5: Level 7 & Level 8

 ## EOF (2022/08/30)